×

 When we asked expats what advice they would give a foreigner before buying a property in Quebec City, they said...

 "Yes, foreigners are allowed to own property in Quebec City.
 Non-residents of Canada are able to purchase real estate in the province of Quebec, however, they must obtain a Certificate of Authorization from the Ministère des Finances du Québec in order to do so.
 The Certificate of Authorization is a document that allows non-residents to purchase real estate in Quebec without having to pay the additional taxes that would normally be required.
-Additionally, non-residents must also obtain a mortgage from a Canadian financial institution in order to purchase property in Quebec," wrote one expat who made the move to Quebec City.
+Additionally, non-residents must also obtain a mortgage from a Canadian financial institution in order to purchase property in Quebec," said one foreigner living in Quebec City, Canada.

 What appliances are typically included in a rental?